smit1998/Dungeon-Hero/README.md

 **Fergus**
 * Polished user interface by resizing primary stage and adding graphical buttons
 * Implemented sorting in the level selection menu
+* Implemented goal display for all goals

 ##### 03/08/2020

+**Fergus**
+* Implemented CheckBoxTreeView for goal display
+* Added controllers and frontend components to UML diagram